openstack/performance-docs/doc/source/methodologies/tools.rst

 VMTP_ is a data path performance measurement tool built specifically for OpenStack clouds.
-It was written to provide a quick, simple and automated way to get VM-level or host-level single-flow throughput and latency numbers from any OpenStack cloud, and to take into account various Neutron topologies.
+It was written to provide a quick, simple and automated way to get VM-level or host-level single-flow throughput and latency numbers from any OpenStack cloud and to take into account various Neutron topologies.

 *VMTP* is a small Python application that will automatically perform ping connectivity, round trip time measurement (latency) and TCP/UDP throughput